 Gyantse monastery: The Royal Summit’ is named after a crag rising suddenly from the plane, which has been fortified since early antiquity – the fort (dzong) which crowns the crag dates from the 14th.
 Century.
-Gyantse was once Tibet’s third largest town, but nowadays its status is considerably diminished.
+Gyantse was once Tibet’s third-largest town, but nowadays, its status is considerably diminished.
 It has, however, preserved much of its original atmosphere and is one of the least Chinese-influenced towns in Tibet.
-There is no record of Gyantse prior to the 14th century, but it quickly emerged as the center of a fiefdom with powerful connections to the Sakyapa order and dominated the wool and timber trade routes from Nepal, Sikkim and Bhutan for centuries.
-By 1440 Gyantse’s most impressive architectural achievements had been completed the Kumbum, the dzong and Pelkor Chode monastery.
+There is no record of Gyantse prior to the 14th century, but it quickly emerged as the centre of a fiefdom with powerful connections to the Sakyapa order and dominated the wool and timber trade routes from Nepal, Sikkim and Bhutan for centuries.
+By 1440 Gyantses most impressive architectural achievements had been completed the Kumbum, the dzong and Pelkor Chode monastery.

-Shigatse (Xigatse): The town of Shigatse (Xigaze) sits at the confluence of Nyangchu and Yarlung Tsangpo Rivers about 250 kilometers to the west of Lhasa.
-The second largest city in Tibet at an elevation of 3,900 meters it has a long history as a political, business, cultural and religious center.
+Shigatse (Xigatse): The town of Shigatse (Xigaze) sits at the confluence of Nyangchu and Yarlung Tsangpo Rivers, about 250 kilometers to the west of Lhasa.
+The second-largest city in Tibet at an elevation of 3,900 meters, it has a long history as a political, business, cultural and religious centre.
 The residence for all the Panchen Lamas has been traditionally in the town.

 Manasarovar Lake: Mansarovar lies about 20 km (12.43 mi.) southeast of Mt.
 Kailash.
 It means 'Invincible Jade Lake' in Tibetan.
 The name originates from a story that Buddhism wins a victory against Bon in a religious match beside the lake.
 The lake is the same 'Jade Pool of the Western Kingdom' described by the high monk Xuanzang of the Tang Dynasty (618-907) in his Westward Diary.
 The altitude of the lake is about 4,588 meters (15,052.49 ft.), making it one of the highest fresh water lakes in the world.
 The water is very limpid and bright.
 The Hindu legend has that it is the Amrita designed by the great god Brahma that can wash away all one's sins as well as any anxiety or improper thoughts.
 Many pilgrims bathe in the lake and take some water back as a gift to their relatives and friends.
 The surrounding area is the point of origin for India's two most famous rivers, the Indus and the Ganges.
 Walking around the lake also has ceremonial value for the Tibetans.
 There are many temples along the way, the two most notable being the Jiwu and the Chugu.